BEAST2-Dev/hmc/_pages/hmc/EBSPLogger/sanitiseHeaders.md

 ---
 layout: site
-title: BEAST 2 Help Me Choose E B S P Logger sanitise Headers
+title: BEAST 2 Help Me Choose EBSP logger -- sanitise headers
 tags: []
 ---

-## E B S P Logger sanitise Headers
+## EBSP logger -- sanitise headers

-whether to remove any clutter introduced by Beauti
+Whether to remove any clutter introduced by BEAUti in the headers.
+This has no effect on the EBSP logger.